ElektraInitiative/libelektra/doc/tutorials/snippet-sharing-rest-service.md

 Several domains are used for different tasks, whereas only two are relevant for the here described service:

-- `restapi.libelektra.org` for the API provided by the `rest-backend`
+- `restapi.libelektra.org` for the API provided by the `website-backend`
 - `www.libelektra.org` for the website and frontend provided by the `rest-frontend`

 The server redirects requests on port 80 (non-SSL) to 443 using a very simple